 About the EUHL

-Everything started with the initial thought of pan-European expansion through the creation of four divisions to save money and time– Eastern (Slovakia, Czech republic, Hungary, Austria), Western (Germany I, France, Belgium, The Netherlands), North (Sweden, Finland, Norway, Denmark) and South (Germany II, Austria II, Switzerland, Slovenia).
-Presently the EUHL consists of ten teams, but it is already assured that next year this number will be higher.
-The new applicants come from Slovakia, the Czech Republic, Austria, Sweden, Finland, Norway, Germany, United Kingdom, France and Hungary etc., accompanied by American Universities and associations from the USA.
+Everything started with the initial thought of pan-European expansion through the creation of four divisions to save money and time– Eastern (Slovakia, Czech republic, Austria, Poland, Hungary), Western (Germany I, France, Belgium, The Netherlands), North (Sweden, Finland, Estonia, Latvia, Norway, Denmark) and South (Germany II, Austria II, Switzerland, Slovenia).
+In 2018 the EUHL “EAST DIVISION” consisted of 13 teams from 4 countries – Slovakia, Czech republic, Poland and Hungary and “NORTH DIVISION” consists of 5 teams from Sweden.
+The new applicants come from Estonia, Latvia, Germany, France, Netherland, Austria, Sweden, Finland, Norway and Hungary etc.

 The American university system has more than 100 years of tradition behind it.
 Many an association provides hockey career building opportunities through the system university on amateur leagues such as the National Collegiate Athletic Association(NCAA), or the American Collegiate Hockey Association (ACHA).
 Another route leading to the NHL is through the Canadian Hockey League (CHL) professional junior league.
 Players from CHL do not have the right to play in the American university system, but those who do not find success in the CHL are only able to transfer to Canadian universities when they finish their professional junior carrier.
 “After the NHL draft I was offered the possibility to play in one of the CHL leagues where players chosen in the first draft round were, and my co-player Jaden Schwarts was drafted by St.Louis Blues and got the chance to succeed through university.
 I had seen the best players leaving to universities, so I asked myself – and of course I asked them too: what was better?
 Later everything started to make sense.
 It is an amazing idea – playing hockey and studying at the same time.
 You never know what is going to happen.
 I cannot know if I will achieve all my hockey goals yet.
 So, there will be always a back door open, and I will have other options. ” Radoslav Illo describes his decision for slovakprospects.com, after being drafted by the NHLA Anaheim Ducks.
 Many players who want to simultaneously study whilst playing hockey usually decide to play in amateur junior leagues.
 There is usually an average of around 14 players per team in the USHL deciding whatever to sign a contract with the NHL or accept a full scholarship.
 Up to 99% of players decide to take scholarships instead because they know that the NHL will wait and that they gain more this way.
 When they reach a certain age and level of education they leave to universities which offer six different competitions under the auspices of the NCAA.
 But, there is a totally different situation in Europe, it is very complicated to be a full-time university or college student and play hockey simultaneously.
 This is the reason why many young players have to choose just one of these options.